rogeralmengor/geospatial-analysis.io/docs/GoogleEarthEngine.md

-# Javascript

-Welcome to the "JavaScript" section of this documentation.
+Welcome to the <b>Google Earth Engine</b> section of this documentation.
 This section is dedicated to providing a solution-based approach to various geospatial analytics problems, complete with code explanations and illustrative outputs.
 The code presented here is based on the concepts and functionalities offered by the Google Earth Engine (GEE) JavaScript API.

 If you are unfamiliar with the GEE JavaScript API or need further information on its usage and capabilities, you can refer to the official [Google Earth Engine JavaScript API documentation](https://developers.google.com/earth-engine/).
 This documentation serves as a valuable resource for understanding the core functionalities of the GEE platform and its JavaScript API, which form the foundation for the solutions and projects presented in this section.